Locations is located under My Calendar > Locations.

 Using a shortcode to view a location

-[my_calendar_show_locations sort="country"] This will sort the location list by country.
-Sorting options are: name, city, state, zip, country and region.
+[my_calendar_show_locations sort="country"], for example, will show a list of locations sorted alphabetically by country.
+Sorting options are name, city, state, zip, country and region.

-Here is a frontend example of the Locations List page.
+Here is a front end example of the Locations List:

 {id}, {label}, {street}, {street2}, {city}, {state}, {postcode}, {region}, {url}, {country}, {longitude}, {latitude}, {zoom}, {phone}, {phone2}